WonderCharlie/ACC/README.md

 If the RXE module is loaded, it will be listed in the output.

 ## Final
-You have successfully replaced the RXE code in the Linux kernel with your custom RXE code and compiled the kernel.
-This version includes the ACC and DCQCN congestion control schemes for efficient lossless Ethernet operation, as described in the paper by Y Zhang et al. If you encounter any issues, check the kernel logs using dmesg for troubleshooting.
+If you encounter any issues, check the kernel logs using dmesg for troubleshooting.